Best Prosumer Espresso Machine (2022 Reviews)

 Given that every prosumer espresso machine has a similar steam wand, the factors you’ll want to consider are the range of motion, the size of the steam boiler, how cool the wand stays while in use, and whether there is a separate hot water wand.
 The importance of these factors will depend on your needs.

 If you’re in the business of latte art, opt for a fully articulated steam wand and a larger steam boiler, even if that means a bigger espresso machine.
 The larger steam boiler means better steam power and temperature stability, especially if you’re making a few milky drinks in a row.
 If you value an Americano more than a cappuccino, then you may want to prioritize the hot water wand.

 Every machine reviewed here is more than worthy of a place in any espresso lover’s home.

-Still, our all-around favourite this year is the La Marzocco Linea Mini.
-It stands out from the crowd thanks to its compact frame, commercial-grade components, best-in-class milk steaming, and colourful retro style.
+Still, our all-around favorite this year is the La Marzocco Linea Mini.
+It stands out from the crowd thanks to its compact frame, commercial-grade components, best-in-class milk steaming, and colorful retro style.
 You’ll never regret adding one to your home espresso bar.

 A prosumer-grade espresso machine can last 10 or 15 years, if not longer, though you may need to replace or repair some components along the way.
 That said, given the constant evolution in technology, you might be tempted to replace your machine once a decade regardless.